gilbertchen/duplicacy/GUIDE.md

 ## Managing Passwords

-Duplicacy will attempt to retrieve in three ways the storage password and various access tokens required to access the storage.
+Duplicacy will attempt to retrieve in three ways the storage password and the storage-specific access tokens/keys.

 * If a secret vault service is available, Duplicacy will store the password input by the user in such a secret vault and later retrieve it when needed.
 On Mac OS X it is Keychain, and on Linux it is gnome-keyring.
-On Windows the password is encrypted and decrypted by the Data Protection API and encrypted password is stored in the file *.duplicacy/keyring*.
-However, if the -no-save-password option is specified for the storage, then Duplicacy will not save password this way
+On Windows the password is encrypted and decrypted by the Data Protection API, and encrypted password is stored in the file *.duplicacy/keyring*.
+However, if the -no-save-password option is specified for the storage, then Duplicacy will not save passwords this way
 * If an environment variable for a password is provided, Duplicacy will always take it.
 The table below shows the name of the environment variable for each kind of password.
 Note that if the storage is not the default one, the storage name will be included in the name of the environment variable.
 * If a matching key and its value are saved to the preference file (.duplicacy/preferences) by the *set* command, the value will be used as the password.
 The last column in the table below lists the name of the preference key for each type of password.